 Directions – no alcohol or calcium supplements for 48 hours before starting urine collection and light exercise only for 24 hours preceding the test and the 24 hours of the test day.
 If you are a female patient make sure they give you the collection container along with the storage container.

-You should try to collect every drop of urine during each 24-hour period.
-It does not matter how much or little urine is passed each time, as long as it is collected.
+Try to collect every drop of urine during each 24-hour period.
+It does not matter how much, or how little urine is passed each time, as long as it is collected.

 Label the container with your name and date.
 It is best to keep the container capped in the refrigerator or a cool place.

-If you need to have a bowel movement, any urine passed with the bowel movement should be collected.
+If you need to have a bowel movement, any urine passed with the bowel movement should be collected if possible.
 Try not to include feces with the urine collection.
 If feces does get mixed in, do not try to remove the feces from the urine collection bottle.

 If you need to urinate one hour before the final collection time, drink a full glass of water so that you can void again at the appropriate time.
-If you have to urinate 20 minutes before, try to hold the urine until the proper time.
+If you need to urinate 20 minutes before the correct time, try to hold the urine until the proper time.

 Note the exact time of the final collection, even if it is not the same time as when collection began on day 1.

-Find out from your health care provider if any medications you are taking will interfere with this test
+Check with your or pharmacist if any medications you are taking might interfere with this test

 Do not stop or change your medications without talking to your doctor first.